isc-projects/bind9/doc/arm/dyndb.rst

 database API.
 Multiple ``dyndb`` statements can be specified, to load different drivers or multiple instances of the same driver.
-Zones provided by a DynDB module are added to the view's zone table, and are treated as normal authoritative zones when BIND is responding to queries.
+Zones provided by a DynDB module are added to the view's zone table, and are treated as normal authoritative zones when BIND responds to queries.
 Zone configuration is handled internally by the DynDB module.

 The parameters are passed as an opaque string to the DynDB module's initialization routine.
-Configuration syntax will differ depending on the driver.
+Configuration syntax differs depending on the driver.

 Sample DynDB Module
 ~~~~~~~~~~~~~~~~~~~

-For guidance in implementation of DynDB modules, the directory
+For guidance in the implementation of DynDB modules, the directory
-``bin/tests/system/dyndb/driver``. contains a basic DynDB module.
+``bin/tests/system/dyndb/driver`` contains a basic DynDB module.
 The
 example sets up two zones, whose names are passed to the module as
 arguments in the ``dyndb`` statement: